nostrband/nostr-login/README.md

 - `data-start-screen` - screen shown by default (banner click, window.nostr.* call), options: `welcome`, `welcome-login`, `welcome-signup`, `signup`, `local-signup`, `login`, `otp`, `connect`, `login-bunker-url`, `login-read-only`, `connection-string`, `switch-account`, `import`
 - `data-signup-relays` - comma-separated list of relays where nip65 event will be published on local signup
 - `data-outbox-relays` - comma-separated list of relays that will be added to nip65 event on local signup
+- `data-skip-if-logged-in` - if "true", won't show login popup if user is already logged in

 Example:
 ```